All Products

 Scheduling Resource Group

-The default resource group used when a scheduled task runs.
+The default resource group for scheduled tasks.

 Data Integration Resource Group